willdurand/anchorify.js/README.md

 [![Build Status](https://travis-ci.org/willdurand/anchorify.js.png?branch=master)](https://travis-ci.org/willdurand/anchorify.js)

-Anchorify.js is a dead simple jQuery plugin for automatically creating anchored headings in your HTML documents.
+Anchorify.js is a dead simple JavaScript library for automatically creating anchored headings in your HTML documents.
 It guarantees uniqueness of the anchor names, and is able to reuse existing ids.

+It can be used either as a jQuery plugin, or as a standalone library without any dependencies (except `querySelectorAll()`).

 Usage
 -----

-It could not be easier:
+It could not be easier as Anchorify.js provides a jQuery plugin out of the box:

 ``` javascript
 $('h2 h3').anchorify();